lexcion/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](report5pictures/test1preview.png)

-Therefore, neither parser had the correct output as there should have been a link detected that is named "foo" that links to "url1".
+Therefore, neither parser had the correct output as there should have been a link detected that is named "foo" that links to "url1" (neither parser outputted the expected "[url1]").

-Looking at why my parser failed, there are two issues.
-I will be focusing on the bug where my parser grabbed "Not a link" when it wasn't supposed to.
+Looking at why my parser failed, there are two different issues.
+I will be only focusing on the one bug where my parser grabbed "not a link" when it wasn't supposed to.

 After looking at how markdown checks for links and testing it in the preview, it seems that if a link between the brackets contains a space, it will not detect those contents as a link.

-Therefore there should be an additional check after the link is grabbed, to remove it from the list if it contains a space.
+Therefore, there should be an additional check after the link is grabbed, to remove it from the list if it contains a space.

 In my code I would insert an additional if statement within the getLinks while loop, which eliminates links that contain a space (" ") like so:

 ![Image](report5pictures/myfix1.png)

-**TEST TWO**
+**PART 3: TEST TWO**

 The second test with a different output is test 577, which there is a link to here: https://github.com/lexcion/markdown-parser/edit/main/report5tests/577.md